The 'Master' Vitamin Every Dog Owner Needs To Know About!

 That’s where you, the doggy parent, come to the rescue!
 It’s time you knew about the super vitamin that can help your dog in more ways than one!

-Here at Petlab Co., we want you to know how important Vitamin C is to your dog’s health and wellbeing!
-Introducing this vitamin to your dog will not only help them live a healthy, longer life, but it will improve your dog’s ability to cope with times of sudden stress, illness, or change.
+Here at PetLab Co., we want you to know how important Vitamin C for dogs and their health and wellbeing is!
+Introducing this vitamin to your dog will not only help them live a healthy, long life, but it will support your dog in coping with times of sudden stress, illness, or change.

-Take a look below to discover the main reasons why you need to start adding Vitamin C into your dog's diet…
+Take a look below to discover the main reasons why you need to consider adding Vitamin C into your dog's routine and why Vitamin C for dogs is so essential...

-Did you know, that if your dog is sick, ill or stressed, their bodies will naturally lower the production of Vitamin C?
-And, when your dog is experiencing emotional and physical stress, these negative factors will deplete Vitamin C supplies, too?
-A study has found that a dog with a fever or one that regularly exerts themselves, will have a low, or even non-existent, Vitamin C level.
+Did you know that if your dog’s health is under stress, their bodies will naturally lower the production of Vitamin C?
+And, when your dog is experiencing emotional and physical stress, these negative factors can deplete Vitamin C supplies, too?
+Some studies have concluded that a dog with a fever or one that regularly exerts themselves, will have a low, or even non-existent, Vitamin C level.

 It’s during these vulnerable times that your fluffy friend will need the extra support from vitamins to help give them the boost to stay healthy and happy.

 Your dog’s joints are very important, not only for their mobility but also for their overall wellbeing.
-A dog that is in a lot of pain, isn’t a happy dog at all.
-So, it’s extremely important to keep your dog’s joints healthy and disease-free.
+A dog that is in a lot of discomfort isn’t a happy dog at all.
+So, it’s extremely important to keep your dog’s joints healthy.
 Luckily, Vitamin C helps to maintain the health and production of collagen – a protein that is the essential building block of joint cartilage.
-Adding Vitamin C to your pup’s diet can help prevent arthritis, hip dysplasia, and other degenerative joint diseases.

-Antioxidants – we know they are good for us, and provide an abundance of health benefits, but did you know that they’re extremely beneficial to your dog’s health, too?!
-And – you guessed it – you can find antioxidants in Vitamin C. This clever vitamin works as both an oxygen interceptor (protecting the cells from being destroyed by oxidation) and blocks out any free-radicals (toxic by-products of oxygen that can harm cells and tissue).
+Antioxidants – we know they are good for us, and provide an abundance of health benefits, but did you know that they can be extremely beneficial to your dog’s health, too?!
+And – you guessed it – you can find antioxidants in Vitamin C. This clever vitamin can work as both an oxygen interceptor and a barrier for free radicals (toxic by-products of oxygen that can harm cells and tissue).

 Your pooch’s immune system is extremely important when it comes to their health - obviously.
-Just the same as us, the immune system fights any foreign invaders that might be trying to attack/infect your dog.
-If their immune system is weak, a simple walk around the park or a trip to the kennels could leave your pooch vulnerable to a lot of illnesses.
+Just the same as us.
+If your dog’s immune system is weak, a simple walk around the park or a trip to the kennels could leave your pooch exposed to a lot of issues.
+This is where vitamin C can benefit your dog’s immune system...

 So, Is Vitamin C Good For Dogs?

 It’s amazing that something so simple can benefit your dog’s health and wellbeing in such a huge way.
-Adding Vitamin C to your dog's diet will not only keep your pooch healthy but can improve their ability to fight back any infection or illness that they might contract during their lives.
+Including Vitamin C in your dog's routine can not only work as an antioxidant, but may promote a healthy immune system, too.

 As their puppy parent, you need to make sure you’re doing all that you can to help keep your dog as healthy as possible.
-If you're unsure about how you can get Vitamin C into your dog's diet, look to dog specific supplements made by a reputable, ethical pet brand.
-It’s time to give your dog' the support that they need!
+If you're unsure about how you can get Vitamin C into your dog's daily routine, look to dog-specific supplements made by a reputable, ethical pet brand or have a chat with your vet.